OpenRiskNet/workshop/wp2-deployment-workshop-2019/exercise-a/README.md

 Here, enter the **username** and **password** you've been assigned.

 ## Creating a namespace (project)
-Application are deployed to _namespaces_.
+Applications are deployed to _namespaces_.
+Note: we use the terms **project** and **namespace** interchangeably.

 1. To create a namespace (project) for the application click the blue **+ Create Project** button in the top-right of the console.
-1. Provide a **Name** for the porject.
+1. Provide a **Name** for the project.
 Project names may only contain lower-case letters, numbers, and dashes and must begin with a letter or number.
-The name is arbitrary but, as we're deploying PySimple, let's call it `user99-exercisea` (replace `user99` with you username).
+The name is arbitrary but, according to our workshop convention, let's call it `user99-exercisea` (replace `user99` with you username).
     1. You can provide an optional **Display Name**, which does not have the same content restrictions as the **Name**, and a **Description**